 The Friends group encompasses both parks.
 They are proactive in conversing with businesses and have worked at attracting funding bids; a successful bid in 2018 saw a grant from the private firm Suez to create the wildlife sculptures in Coronation Park and in 2019 a bid to NCC's Community Chest award for equipment.

-Activities in 2020 have been curtailed due to Government Guidelines for Covid -19 and at present this is still being reviewed by the NCC Volunteers Officer who has produced individual risk assessments and job descriptions.
-The group have started to work in 2021 on trying to bring back some events, and indeed the Open Gardens went ahead, to great success.
-There are also planned a series of winter talks all added to the website and notice boards.
-The volunteers have also started to work on other areas around the town where help is needed, this includes being directly involved in the new Community Orchard in the north of the town and Flagstaff Park, both owned by NCC
+Activities in 2020 were curtailed due to Government Guidelines for Covid -19.
+The Friends group started work in 2021 to back some events, and indeed the Open Gardens went ahead, to great success.
+There are also a series of winter talks all added to the website and notice boards.
+A talk in 2024 saw the aims and worth of composting onsite following the grant to the RHS for provision of composting bays onsite, to both volunteers, staff and the general public led by the Park Officer.
+The volunteers have also started to work on other areas around the town where help is needed, this includes being directly involved in the new Community Orchard in the north of the town and Flagstaff Park a new Green Flag Site in 2023, both owned by NCC.
+The park officer is in daily contact with residents of the nearby streets who are helping in the reporting of issues